FDunigan/Bamazon/README.md

 `node bamazonCustomer.js`
 - select a numeric product ID
 - select a quantity to purchase
-- enter yes or no to continue shopping
+- enter "yes" or "no" to continue shopping

 ## Technologies Used
 - JavaScript
 - MySQL
 - NPM Inquirer
 - Node.js

+## For Help:
+Please visit fdunigan.github.io and enter your contact information for assistance.